 - Electrical devices are behaving randomly or light bulbs break.

 - You receive a shock from a device with a metal casing.
+In this situation, you should also seek a medical check-up.

 - You can hear cracks or pops from the switchboard and you may smell smoke.